Elizabeth line: Former rolling stock

 TfL and the DfT announced in early February 2014 that Bombardier's bid had been successful.
 The 32-year contract for the supply and maintenance of the trains and depot was valued at £1 billion.
 It included a firm order for 65 units from Bombardier's new Aventra family, plus an option for a further 18.
 The trains have air-conditioning and are designed to be as accessible as possible, including wide aisles and gangways, dedicated areas for wheelchairs, audio and visual announcements, CCTV, and passenger intercoms connected to the driver for use in the event of emergency.
 They will run at up to 90 mph on certain parts of the route.

-Due to limited platform lengths at both Liverpool Street and Paddington National Rail stations, most Class 345 units were initially delivered as seven-car formations, then later extended to the intended nine.
+Owing to limited platform lengths at both Liverpool Street and Paddington National Rail stations, most Class 345 units were initially delivered as seven-car formations, then later extended to the intended nine.
 The first unit entered service on 22 June 2017, between Liverpool Street and Shenfield.
 TfL exercised an option to acquire a further five units in July 2017, bringing the total number on order to 70.

 A number of units that had been operating with TfL Rail remained in use on Elizabeth line services between Liverpool Street's terminal platforms and Shenfield alongside Class 345 units while the introduction of the new fleet – including the extension to nine-car formations – was completed.
 The Class 315 units, which had been built for British Rail in 1980–1981, could not be used in the line's core section.
 The final four were withdrawn from service on 9 December 2022.